Do you restrict your kids watching habits? Did your parents restrict yours?

 You guys are all so REASONABLE!

-― guys i need to eliminate this business associate and im really nervous (Laurel), Thursday, 2 April 2009 20:27 (eight years ago) Permalink
+― guys i need to eliminate this business associate and im really nervous (Laurel), Thursday, 2 April 2009 20:27 (nine years ago) Permalink

 But he's now of an age where he hangs out with his friends and their parents are not necessarily as interested as us so this is getting to be a little arbitrary.
 Which it always is I think.